 To draw a line, follow these steps:

-Step 2: Release the mouse button to set the end point of the line.
+Step 2: Release the mouse button to set the end point.

 To draw a curve, do the following:

-Step 4: A drawing shape can be either open or closed.
+Step 2: A curve can be either open or closed.
 Do one of the following to finish your drawing:

 - To leave the curve open, double-click at any time.

-Freeform Shape drawing tool has a dual capability to draw both curves and straight lines.
+Freeform Shape drawing tool has a dual capability to draw both straight and freeform lines.
 Perform the following steps:

 Step 1: Click anywhere on the Canvas to set the start point.
 Now you can: